 A policy of no waste, re-use and recycling is at the core of the education programmes.
 All the vital components needed in the care of the children including clothing, shoes and educational supplies are re-used, re-made or re-imagined for hand down to another child at the schools.
 This policy helps us to ensure that we minimise consumption and maximise the use of our funds (UNSDG12) – providing a good quality education for the maximum number of children and providing value for our donors’ investment in us.

-The programmes are run on a modest and sustainable basis.
-The Sisters receive no salary for their work and all WVC fundraising is channelled into the provision of care, a quality education and a good start in life for the children at these programmes.
-The Sisters generate huge savings in caring for the children by growing and making much of their own food.
-It costs just £10 to feed a child for a week in the Philippines.
+The programmes are run on an efficient and sustainable basis.
+The Sisters of course receive no salary for their work and all WVC fundraising is channelled into the provision of care, a quality accredited education and a good start in life for the poorest children at these programmes.
+It still costs just £1,000 a year to cover the food, care and education costs for each of our children.

 The schools are focused on responsible consumption.
 They maximise their economies of scale in purchasing the vital every day needs of the boys and girls.
 They are also moving towards self-sufficiency in some foodstuffs by growing much of their own food.
 This helps to feed the children, teach them respect for the planet and the vital agricultural skills they will need for the future.
 It also preserves donor funding and ensures future financial sustainability of the programmes.

 The other facilities at the schools are conscientiously used not just for the children at school but where possible to meet the additional care needs of the wider community.
 This includes medical care and kindergarten/day-care centres.
 These facilities allow impoverished families the chance to access free healthcare, go out to work whilst their youngsters are cared for or to upskill to learn a new trade and find work.